dividor/hdx-mcp/CODE_OF_CONDUCT.md

 ## Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the committee, contact the committee at [INSERT EMAIL ADDRESS] with your appeal and the committee will review the case.
+To appeal a decision of the committee, contact the repository owner with your appeal and the committee will review the case.

 ## Attribution